 So, are companies adopting AR for industrial and field service?
 Our survey showed that they are.
 Most expect significant cost savings and productivity improvements through AR, mainly in engineering time and travel cost and, interestingly, smaller companies are at least as much engaged with the technology as larger ones.

 In fact, it may be even counter-productive, slowing adoption and reducing acceptance.
 Better applications for such cases may be pooling AR-based support, providing technical information through “knowledge-libraries,” particularly on rarely encountered problems or legacy equipment, or integrating AR with the IoT, so that operational data can provide real-time context to engineers and support for diagnostics.
 However, such applications require investment in digital content, something that many AR users have often not considered, as well as a process of experimentation and development.
-Another finding is that following implementation of AR, many managements don’t take the necessary action to lock-in the AR benefits by pushing through change in the support and field service processes.
+Another finding is that following implementation of AR, many managements don’t take the necessary action to lock-in the AR benefits by pushing through change in the support and field service management processes.
 For example, few companies eliminate technical manuals and drawings from a field engineer’s toolbox, delaying the necessary adjustments.
 And, while many companies market their AR capability to customers, few have developed revenue generating AR-based offerings.
 Yet our survey shows that customers would welcome AR-based support if it would help to reduce costs and improve performance, notwithstanding issues of confidentiality or privacy.

 The process to integrate AR into a company’s mode of operations and to maximize its benefits will, as for any new technology, be arduous and bumpy.
 But the impact on costs and productivity is becoming clear.
 Though most don’t yet formally track it, 72 percent of our respondents say that AR is on par with or has exceeded expectations.